-Saturday’s Maine college roundup: Maine women’s basketball pulls away to beat Dartmouth
+Saturday’s Maine college roundup: Maine scores late to top Quinnipiac

 Parise Rossignol added a career-high 14 points, including 4 of 6 from 3-point range for the Black Bears.

-Tanesha Sutton added 13 points and Blanca Millan had 10.
+Tanesha Sutton chipped in with 13 points and Blanca Millan scored 10.

-Kate Letkewicz led Dartmouth with 14 points, while Cy Lippold added 12 points and Emily Slagle 10.
+Kate Letkewicz led Dartmouth with 14 points.
+Cy Lippold added 12 points and Emily Slagle scored 10.

-TUFTS 86, UNIVERSITY OF NEW ENGLAND 49: The Jumbos (8-0) used a 12-0 run midway through the third quarter to pull away and cruise past the Nor’easters (7-2) in a nonconference game at Medford, Massachusetts.
+TUFTS 86, UNIVERSITY OF NEW ENGLAND 49: The Jumbos (8-0) used a 12-0 run midway through the third quarter to pull away from the Nor’easters (7-2) in Medford, Massachusetts.

-Erin DeCandino had a game-high 19 points to lead five players in double figures for Tufts.
+Erin DeCandino scored 19 points to lead five players in double figures for Tufts.

-Sam MacDonald and reserve Elyssa Nicholas each had 13 points to lead the way for UNE.
+Sam MacDonald and reserve Elyssa Nicholas each had 13 points for UNE.

-Abby Kelly scored 13 points, while Fallon Field and Hannah Graham each contributed 10 points for Bates.
+Abby Kelly scored 13 points, while Fallon Field and Hannah Graham each contributed 10 for Bowdoin.

 Melanie Binkhorst scored eight points for Bates.

-SOUTHERN MAINE 56, KEENE STATE 40: Miranda Nicely’s layup at the 6:42 mark of the third period gave the Huskies (2-6, 1-0 Little East) the lead for good as they closed the quarter on a 13-4 run and downed the Owls (2-6, 0-1) at Keene, New Hampshire.
+SOUTHERN MAINE 56, KEENE STATE 40: Miranda Nicely’s layup in the third quarter gave the Huskies (2-6, 1-0 Little East) the lead for good as they closed the quarter on a 13-4 run and downed the Owls (2-6, 0-1) at Keene, New Hampshire.

-Emily Nicholson and Kristen Curley each had 11 points to lead Southern Maine, while Nicely finished with nine points and 10 boards.
+Emily Nicholson and Kristen Curley each had 11 points to lead Southern Maine, while Nicely finished with nine points and 10 rebounds.

 Reserve Emily McPadden scored 10 points for Keene State.
-Lily Shlimon added eight, while Kenzie Bennett pulled down a game-high 14 rebounds.
+Lily Shlimon added eight points, while Kenzie Bennett pulled down 14 rebounds.

-SOUTHERN MAINE CC 82, ALBANY COLLEGE 48: Emily Hogan had 11 of her 13 points, including all three of her 3-pointers, in the first quarter as the Seawolves (10-3, 6-1 Yankee Small College) took a 17-5 lead and handled the Panthers at South Portland.
+SOUTHERN MAINE CC 82, ALBANY COLLEGE 48: Emily Hogan scored 11 of her 13 points in the first quarter, including all three of her 3-pointers, as the Seawolves (10-3, 6-1 Yankee Small College Conference) took a 17-5 lead and handled the Panthers in South Portland.

-Jordan Farquharson led all players with 16 points for SMCC, while Alicia Ruth had 15 points and Amanda Brett 14.
+Jordan Farquharson led SMCC with 16 points.
+Alicia Ruth scored 15 points and Amanda Brett had 14.

-Daniella Scanlon led the Panthers with 13 points and Emma Webster added 11.
+Daniella Scanlon paced the Panthers with 13 points.
+Emma Webster added 11.

-ST. JOSEPH’S 102, RIVIER 17: Kelsi McNamara scored 19 points in 19 minutes to surpass 1,000 points for her career and the Monks (7-1, 2-0 Great Northeast Athletic Conference) cruised to a win over the Raiders (0-6, 0-2) in Standish.
+ST. JOSEPH’S 102, RIVIER 17: Kelsi McNamara scored 19 points in 19 minutes to surpass 1,000 points for her career, and the Monks (7-1, 2-0 Great Northeast Athletic Conference) cruised to a win over the Raiders (0-6, 0-2) in Standish.

 Emily Benway had 14 points for St. Joseph’s.
-Grace Mulvey added 13 points, while Jordan Jabar had a double-double with 11 points and 16 rebounds, and Julia Quinn had 10 points.

 WOMEN’S HOCKEY

-Brooke Solomon led Johnson & Wales with three assists.
-Julia Surgenor had two assists, while Nell Fusco and Brigit Bergin each added one assist.
+Brooke Solomon assisted on all three of Dachille’s goals, and Julia Surgenor had two assists.
+Meade Avery scored the other goal.

-Kerri St. Denis stopped 10 shots for Bowdoin, and Kami Weiner had 35 saves for the Wildcats.
+Kerri St. Denis stopped 10 shots for Bowdoin.

 MAINE 4, VERMONT 1: Brooke Stacey and Daria Tereshkina scored in the second period as the Black Bears (12-6-3, 6-3-2 Hockey East) beat the Catamounts (5-12-3, 3-8-2) to extend their unbeaten streak to six games, in Burlington, Vermont.

-Catherine Tufts scored in the first period and Lydia Murray in the third for Maine.
-Carly Jackson had 28 saves for the Black Bears.
+Catherine Tufts scored in the first period and Lydia Murray capped the scoring in the third period.

 UNIVERSITY OF NEW ENGLAND 1, SUNY-CANTON 1: Jessica Tolzman scored in the first period and the Nor’easters (4-5-3) skated to a tie with the Kangaroos (5-4-1) in Biddeford.